Average Sperm Count By Age – A Complete Guide

 Sperm Count in Middle-Aged Men (40s-50s)

 As men reach middle age, usually between their 40s and 50s, their sperm count may decrease, although some may still have high sperm counts.
-A healthy middle-aged man may have between 10 million and 80 million sperm per millilitre of semen.
+A healthy middle-aged man may have between 10 million and 80 million sperm per milliliter of semen.
 However, lifestyle factors such as smoking, alcohol consumption, and poor diet can exacerbate this decline.

 Medical conditions such as hormonal imbalances, testicular conditions, and certain health issues can also affect sperm count in middle-aged men.
 It is worth noting that conditions like Azoospermia (no sperm count) and oligospermia (low sperm count) can also occur in middle-aged men, and seeking medical attention for proper diagnosis and treatment is crucial.